 While kinetic energy uses mass and velocity and potential energy uses mass and distance or height, the Slinky Dog Dash coaster actually uses both potential and kinetic energy formulas to give Guests an unforgettable ride and physics lesson!

-So, bring your students to play big and learn big throughout Toy Story Land at Disney’s Hollywood Studios then get a deep dive into how S.T.E.A.M. is brought to life at Disney Parks with our Disney Youth Education Series Programs.
+So, bring your students to play big and learn big throughout Toy Story Land at Disney’s Hollywood Studios then get a deep dive into how S.T.E.A.M. is brought to life at Disney Parks with our Disney Imagination Campus Workshops.

-To learn more fun facts and stay up to date on all things Disney Youth Programs, sign up for our new e-newsletter.
+To learn more fun facts and stay up to date on all things Disney Imagination Campus, sign up for our new e-newsletter.